-4. What is a diverging diamond intersection (DDI)?
+7. What is a diverging diamond intersection (DDI)?

 Diverging diamond intersections (DDIs) are proposed for intersections with a high volume of left-turning traffic.
-DDIs allow vehicles to travel more quickly through an intersection by temporarily shifting traffic to the left side of the road.
+DDIs allow vehicles to travel more efficiently through an intersection by temporarily shifting traffic to the left side of the road.
 This allows through-traffic and left-turning traffic to proceed through the intersection simultaneously, eliminating the need for a left-turn arrow.
 To help drivers navigate, DDIs are designed with overhead signs, pavement markings and traffic signals.
-Learn more about DDIs by visiting Loop360Project.com and checking out our FAQs page.
+Learn more about DDIs by visiting Loop360Project.com and clicking on the FAQs page.

-5. What are braided ramps?
+8. What are braided ramps?